reverendj1/kodi-couch-ripper/README.txt

 Couch Ripper is designed to do just that.
 This project is still very alpha.

 Pre-Requisites:
-Couch Ripper utilizes MakeMKV <http://www.makemkv.com/> and HandBrake
-<https://handbrake.fr/> to do the actual ripping and encoding of DVDs and
-Blu-rays, so these must be installed prior to it working.
+By default, Couch Ripper utilizes MakeMKV <http://www.makemkv.com/> and HandBrake <https://handbrake.fr/> to do the actual ripping and encoding of DVDs and Blu-rays, so these must be installed prior to it working, unless you specify different commands for encoding and ripping.

 MakeMKV:
 MakeMKV is the software responsible for ripping, decrypting and encoding the